JingYue2000/In-context_Learning_for_Automated_Driving/README.md

 Please check out the READMEs in each directory for more information on how to run things.

+# Description

+We have developed and implemented a framework that utilizes Large Language Models (LLMs) to assist Reinforcement Learning (RL) agents in better simulating human driving behavior.
+First, we define the desired driving style and output format, and input them into the agent.
+Then, we describe the current scenario faced by the ego car to the LLM.
+Except for the first round, in each subsequent round, we provide the LLM with the decision output from the previous round, enabling better context understanding.
+By comparing the LLM's output decision with the decision made by the RL agent, we generate a reward function to train the LLM-RL agent.

 # Model Setup

 - We use GPT3 for our experiments.
 You will need to have an API key from them saved in a file named MY_KEY.txt.